Now, more than ever, tax authorities have been clamping down on employee expenses, and it has been happening all around the world.

-In the first case, the employee pays out for costs that should rightly be borne by the employer.
-So-called CPE (or Costs Proper to the Employer) are expenses that are directly related to carrying out business for the employer.
+On the one hand, there are the employer’s expenses, meaning that employees might have to pay for something that should be covered by the employer.
+These are called CPE, Costs Proper to the Employer, and refer to expenses that are directly related to carrying out business in the name of the employer.

 Methods of assessing payments